Book description from Amazon.com:

 Tessa Afshar states that she wrote this book because “…fans have been asking me for a book they could .share with friends who are not practicing Christians.”
 She also wanted to “…tell a light-hearted story that still managed to grapple with a few important issues.”
 She has accomplished both those goals.
 As the fictional main character, Ariadne, moves from unbelief to faith, it will encourage you to want to reach out to your friends to help them find the peace that only God can give.

 I received a copy of this book from the publisher.
-I was not required to give a positive review.
 All opinions are my own.